-- iv.
-Inform the Individual if the IAS Provider is reasonably aware of any Applicable Law that would prohibit it from honoring Individuals' request to delete Individually Identifiable information. - 10.
-Include a disclosure of any applicable fees or costs related to IAS including the exercise of rights under Section 10.4 of the Common Agreement; and - a.
-The disclosure also must: - i.
-Provide clarity around which services will result in fees to an Individual and when fees will be charged to Individuals (e.g., on a monthly or transactional basis), as well as when and how such fees must be paid, with a description of available grace periods and other relevant requirements and/or constraints; and - ii.
-Note the amount of any then-current fees.

-11. Include an effective date.
+- i.
+Provide clarity around which services will result in fees to an Individual and when fees will be charged to Individuals (e.g., on a monthly or transactional basis), as well as when and how such fees must be paid, with a description of available grace periods and other relevant requirements and/or constraints. - ii.
+Note the amount of any then-current fees. - 11.
+Include an effective date of the written Notice and an effective date of any subsequent material changes to such Notice.

-B. Consent to Sale
+4.2 Consent to Sale

-Notwithstanding anything to the contrary in the Notice, if an IAS Provider intends to sell, or otherwise receive renumeration in exchange for TEFCA Information, the IAS Provider must obtain the Individual's prior, express, written consent ("Consent to Sale").
+Notwithstanding anything to the contrary in the Notice, if an IAS Provider intends to sell, or otherwise receive renumeration in exchange for Individually Identifiable information, the IAS Provider must obtain the Individual's prior, express, written consent ("Consent to Sale").
 While the IAS Provider may obtain the Consent to Sale contemporaneously with the Individual's consent to the Notice, the Consent to Sale must be conspicuously labeled as such and separate from the consent to the Notice.